code2be/jsrun/README.md

 3. Set the `channels` property to array of channels which the bot should join after authentication.
 3. Run `node index.js`.

+### Identified only channels
+Some channels ask users to identify before joining, that's why this bot make sure that NickServ sent a NOTICE to the bot starting with "You are now identified for".
+After that, code start to join required channels.
+If you've a better way to handle that, please make a PR.

 ## Usage
 1. The bot will listen for any channel message starting with `!jsrun `, considering your nick is `jsrun`.
 2. The bot will run the message contents as code, and reply with the response, mentioning the message sender at the beginning of the reply.